outpostHQ/website/content/reference/styles/column.md

+---
+title: column
+type: style attribute
-Use this style to specify a grid item's size and location within the grid column by contributing a line, a span, or nothing (automatic) to its grid placement, thereby specifying the inline-start and inline-end edge of its grid area.
+description: "Use this style to specify a grid item's size and location within the grid column by contributing a line, a span, or nothing (automatic) to its grid placement, thereby specifying the inline-start and inline-end edge of its grid area."
+githubLink: false
+---

 ## Syntax